wyolum/TouchSelfie/README.md

 ```
 # update system
 sudo apt-get update

 # Install ImageTk, Image from PIL
 sudo apt-get install python-imaging
 sudo apt-get install python-imaging-tk

 # Install google data api and upgrade it
 sudo apt-get install python-gdata
 sudo pip install --upgrade google-api-python-client

+# Install ImageMagick for the 'Animation' mode
+sudo apt-get install imagemagick
 ```

 If google chrome is not on your system, the following might be necessary: